Speak-to-Structure: Evaluating LLMs in Open-domain Natural Language-Driven Molecule Generation: Speak-to-Structure (S 2 -Bench)

 \subsection{OpenMolIns: Instruction Tuning Dataset}

 To effectively train and evaluate LLMs on the open-ended challenges posed by S\textsuperscript{2}-Bench, we introduce \textbf{OpenMolIns}, a specialized instruction-tuning dataset derived from the PubChem database.
 The core philosophy behind OpenMolIns is to provide models with the kind of flexible, one-to-many training examples they need to learn genuine chemical reasoning, rather than simply memorizing specific input-output pairs.
-To ensure the integrity of our evaluations, we meticulously designed OpenMolIns to have zero overlap with the Zinc-250K, preventing any data leakage that could compromise the validity of our benchmark results.
+To ensure the integrity of our evaluations, we meticulously designed OpenMolIns to have zero overlap with Zinc-250K, preventing any data leakage that could compromise the validity of our benchmark results.
+Detailed Comparison of the data construction process between S\textsuperscript{2}-Bench and OpenMolIns is shown in Figure \ref{fig:data}.

 We built the instruction-tuning dataset programmatically, creating equal numbers of samples (i.e., 5,000) for all nine subtasks.
 The RDKit toolbox was essential to this process, allowing us to automatically generate data based on objective molecular properties and rules.
 This contrasts sharply with previous methods that rely on scarce and costly human annotations.
-Details of the construction process and the pre-defined prompt templates are shown in Appendix \ref{sec:data}.

 For \textbf{MolEdit} and \textbf{MolOpt}, our goal is to improve the capabilities of LLMs to perform rational, goal-oriented modifications.
 For MolEdit, we start with a molecule, programmatically identify a modifiable functional group, and then perform a change (add, delete, or substitute) to create a new, valid molecule.
 This pair of (original and modified) molecules is then used to construct an instruction.
 This process teaches the model not only a single correct answer, but rather the skill of modifying a molecule in a chemically sound way.
 Similarly, for MolOpt, we calculate properties before and after a modification to identify a specific optimization direction (e.g., increasing LogP or decreasing MR).
 The training sample then explicitly links a desired outcome to a structural change, teaching the LLM to reason about the relationship between structure and property.